vchavda22/ds_CarPrice_Audi/README.md

 ## Data Cleaning

-The data obtained was fairly clean, but i had to run a few commands to take out it required cleaning so it was usable for the model.
+The data obtained was fairly clean, but i had to run a few commands to further categorise the data.
 The following changes were made and variables created:
   * Made columns for if different skills were listed in the job descriptions:
    * Diesel
    * Petrol
+   * Hybrid
    * Manual
+   * Semi-Automatic
    * Automatic
+   * Split the Audis into models (A, T, S, R and Q series)

   ## EDA - Exploratory Data Analysis